 Freightos does not act as a freight vendor, forwarder, insurer, broker, contracting agent, customs broker, or other representative, nor does Freightos act as a Buyer, Shipper, Consignee, Importer of Record or principal party of interest.
 You are responsible for performing all obligations to provide freight services under any agreements with the Buyer.

-Freightos’ team is here to help things go smoothly, on a best efforts basis, and help you focus on what you do best, moving freight.
+Freightos’ team is here to help things go smoothly on a best efforts basis.

 4. Freightos Seller Fees